cosmic-lang/cosmic/docs/basics.md

 let result = div(12, 5)
 std.testing.assert(result.quo == 2)

-# Functions can take variadic arguments using ...ident syntax.
+# Functions can take variadic arguments using ...tag syntax.
 # The arguments are packaged together into a tuple, which can then be indexed
 const variadic = (...args) {
   let size = $len(args)